 - For example, enabling wildcard matching for "http://www.finalsite.com/blog" helps redirect URLs similar to https://www.finalsite.com/blog/winter/dec/old to the same page.

 Redirect to Page OR Redirect to URL: Click this dropdown to determine if users will be redirected to either a Page on your site or a different URL.
 Click Select Page to choose the page on your Composer site users will be redirected to.

 301 (Permanent) vs. 302 (Temporary): Select which redirect type this will be.

 - 301 (Permanent): These redirects best preserve site analytics tracking information when users click on them.
 In most cases, a Permanent redirect is more effective than a temporary one.

 - 302 (Temporary): Temporary redirects do not preserve site analytics.
 In fact, different search engines handle 302 requests differently, so using them can add a great deal of uncertainty to analytics results.

 Finally, it is possible to bulk-create redirects for a large number of pages if you don’t want to set them up one-by-one in Redirect Manager.
-For more information about creating redirects in bulk, please contact your Client Success representative.
+For more information about creating redirects in bulk, please submit a ticket to Support.